latenitecoding/algo_owls/README.md

 For the C# branch: `git checkout dflat`

 ### Haskell
-For the Haskell branch: `git checkout hadkell`
+For the Haskell branch: `git checkout gotkell`

 ### Go
 For the Go branch: `git checkout gokartz`